KunMinX/MVI-Dispatcher/README_EN.md

 Unfortunately, the current Android MVI articles or code cases are all written based on Kotlin language features, which are not friendly to Java, which makes Java developers interested in MVI mode in a dilemma.

-The good news is that this issue comes with a well-polished Jetpack MVI practice case.
+The good news is that this issue comes with a well-polished MVI practice case.

 |                          Collect or topped                   |                           Smooth transition                  |                           Delete notes                           |
 | :----------------------------------------------------------: | :----------------------------------------------------------: | :----------------------------------------------------------: |